Sadia Yousuf

 Sadia Yousuf (born 4 November 1989) is a Pakistani former cricketer who played as a slow left-arm orthodox bowler.
 She appeared in 58 One Day Internationals and 51 Twenty20 Internationals for Pakistan between 2008 and 2017.
 She played domestic cricket for Faisalabad, Zarai Taraqiati Bank Limited, Omar Associates and State Bank of Pakistan.

 International career

 She made her One Day International debut against Ireland on 8 February 2008.

 She made her Twenty20 International debut for Pakistan Women against New Zealand Women on 10 May 2010.

+In terms of silverware, she was a member of the gold-medal-winning Pakistan team at the 2014 Asian Games.
+In the tournament final against Bangladesh, she took two wickets in her only over of the match, conceding only two runs.